Visual and Performing Arts

 Pianist Lise Keiter has performed throughout the U.S. and in Europe, and she is very active as a solo recitalist, collaborative artist, and soloist with orchestra.
 Her European appearances include recitals with France’s International Roussel Festival, as well as with the Internationale Academie de Musique in Gargenville, France.
 She has recently appeared as a concerto soloist with orchestras in Indiana, Virginia, and North Carolina, and her latest solo and chamber music performance engagements have taken her to New York City, North Carolina, Maryland, Wisconsin, Idaho, West Virginia, Illinois, South Carolina, and throughout Virginia, including recent performances with the Heifetz Institute and with the Shenandoah Valley Bach Festival.

-Dr. Keiter is on the faculty at Mary Baldwin University, where she currently serves as Music Department Chair.
-Her work at Mary Baldwin led her to develop an interest in the music of women composers, and in 2005, she developed an all-women composers program of solo piano works, in honor of the bicentenary year of pianist and composer Fanny Mendelssohn Hensel (1805-1847).
-In February 2014, she was the featured soloist with the Waynesboro Symphony, performing Florence B. Price’s Concerto in One Movement.
+Dr. Keiter is on the faculty at Mary Baldwin University, where she also serves as Music Department Chair.
+Her work at Mary Baldwin led her to develop an interest in the music of female composers, and in 2005, she developed an all-female composers program of solo piano works, in honor of the bicentenary year of pianist and composer Fanny Mendelssohn Hensel (1805-1847).
+In February 2014, she was the featured soloist with the Waynesboro Symphony, performing Florence B. Price’s recently-reconstructed Concerto in One Movement.
+In the fall of 2019, she will perform Clara Schumann’s Piano Concerto in A Minor with the Waynesboro Symphony.

 James Allan Moyé